 Continuing Education and Certification Information

 Certificate holders can seek immediate entry-level employment in the field, or they can pursue additional education with an associate's degree in HVACR or a related field.
 Most programs allow students to transfer certificate course credit into an associate's degree program.
-A 2-year program may include a capstone where students apply their knowledge to real-life situations.
+A 2-year program may include a capstone in which students apply their knowledge to real-life situations.

-Some states require HVACR mechanics and installers to be licensed, which typically requires that applicants pass an exam.
-In all cases, individuals that work with refrigerants must be certified to handle them properly.
+Some states require HVACR mechanics and installers to be licensed, which typically requires applicants pass an exam.
+In all cases, individuals who work with refrigerants must be certified to handle them properly.
 HVACR professionals can become certified to work with small refrigeration appliances, as well as low- and high-pressure refrigerants, and can earn this certification by taking an exam through an Environmental Protection Agency-approved site, such as a trade school.